derick23-bit/derick-devops/README.md

 ## subheaders

 tutorial on Youtube.

-## local developer
+## local development

-1. open index.hmtl in your browser
+1. open index.html in your browser